chronicleworks/chronicle-bootstrap/README.md

 If you are using Chronicle on default settings, point the GraphQL client to
 <http://127.0.0.1:9982>.

-The *SCHEMA* and *DOCS* tabs are useful for showing the relationship between your `domain.yaml` configuration and the resulting Chronicle API.
+In the case of the GraphQL Playground the *SCHEMA* and *DOCS* tabs are useful for showing the relationship between your `domain.yaml` configuration and the resulting Chronicle API.

-Shift-refresh on the playground will remove previous results from query tabs, which is recommended before rerunning your example.
+__NOTE__ Use Shift-R to refresh the playground before rerunning your example.

-### Subscribe to Events
+### Subscribing to Events (1)

-Finally, to see what is happening as you run GraphQL mutations and queries, you can subscribe to events in one of the tabs by using the subscription URL
+Finally, to see what is happening as you run GraphQL mutations and queries, you can subscribe to async events in one of the tabs.
+The GraphQL Playround handles this automatically but other GraphQL clients may ask you to explicitly provide the websocket end point.
+The default is <ws://localhost:9982/ws>.
-<ws://localhost:9982/ws>.

 ```graphql
 subscription {